 Families of Spaces

-Many F-theory constructions (e.g. in the literature) work without fully specifying the base space of the elliptic fibrations.
-Put differently, those works consider an entire family of base spaces.
-We aim to support this data structure.
+Many F-theory constructions in the literature work without fully specifying the base space of the elliptic fibration.
+Put differently, they describe an entire family of base spaces rather than a single one.
+OSCAR supports such families via a dedicated data structure.

-Note of caution: This data structure is subject to discussion.
-The exact implementation details may change drastically in the future.
-Use with care (as all experimental code, of course).
+Note of caution: This data structure is still experimental and under discussion.
+The implementation details may change significantly in the future.
+Use with care.

 Constructors